volodymyrhudyma/blog/content/blog/2020-09-26-the-most-important-things-you-should-know-about-algorithms.md

 **Divide and conquer** is an [](https://en.wikipedia.org/wiki/Algorithm_design_paradigm "Algorithm design paradigm")algorithm design paradigm based on multi-branched [](https://en.wikipedia.org/wiki/Recursion "Recursion")recursion.

-Algorithms that use this paradigm work by recursively breaking down a problem into two or more sub-problems of the same or related type, until these become simple enough to be solved directly.
+Algorithms using this paradigm work by recursively decomposing a problem into two or more sub-problems of the same or related type until they are simple enough to be solved directly.

-The solutions to the sub-problems are then combined to give a solution to the original problem.
+The solutions for the sub-problems are then combined to find a solution for the original problem.

 This divide-and-conquer technique is the basis of efficient algorithms for all kinds of problems, not only for sorting.